 Walking the path of a web designer is one challenging road.
-There are many techniques to be studied and the vast wealth of knowledge available can just slightly ease the burden.
-The most popular study commodity were books, but with the Internet’s evolution it is now easier than ever to learn the principles of web design in just a few days.
+There are many techniques to be studied, and the vast wealth of knowledge available can just slightly ease the burden.
+The most popular study commodity was books, but with the Internet’s evolution, it is now easier than ever to learn the principles of web design in just a few days.

 Creating a Standard Website

-For those who aren’t familiar with a standard website you are truly only required to work within a single language.
-HTML 5 is the most recent release in the series of W3 documentations.
-Inside we find a structured tree-hierarchical language based around tags and attributes.
+For those who aren’t familiar with a standard website, you are truly only required to work within a single language.
+HTML 5 is the most recent release in the series of W3 documentation.
+Inside we find a structured tree-hierarchical language based on tags and attributes.

-However with only HTML all you may create are bland formats with no true creativity.
-CSS is known as a style language written with name;value pairs.
-Inside these files you write code to target page elements and update their styles.
+However, with only HTML, you may create bland formats with no true creativity.
+CSS is known as a style language written with name/value pairs.
+Inside these files, you write code to target page elements and update their styles.
 These could be font sizes or typefaces, background color, positioning, borders, or practically anything you can think of.

-With these two languages it is very easily possible to build a website within a few days.
-The learning curve isn’t too steep and once you understand how the languages interact with each other it’s mostly studying new or unknown tags.
-This is similar with learning a new language – once you understand the basic syntax the main challenge moving forward is learning the different types of words.
+With these two languages, it is very easily possible to build a website within a few days.
+The learning curve isn’t too steep, and once you understand how the languages interact with each other, it’s mostly studying new or unknown tags.
+This is similar to learning a new language – once you understand the basic syntax, the main challenge moving forward is learning the different types of words.

 HTML Study Resources

-If you have never studied HTML before or just wish to expand your knowledge I would recommend hitting Net Tuts+.
-They are a popular web development blog run by Envato which publish very useful snippets of HTML code.
+If you have never studied HTML before or just wish to expand your knowledge, I would recommend hitting Net Tuts+.
+They are a popular web development blog run by Envato which publishes very useful snippets of HTML code.

-To be slightly more specific I have found one blog post in particular stands out.
+To be slightly more specific, I have found one blog post in particular stands out.
 The article was written by Dave Woods titled HTML5 Tutorial – Getting Started.
 This outlines all of the major ideas you’ll need to understand in building your first website.
-The web has changed, even in the past 10 years to the point where creating a website is very simple.
-It is the innovation and creativity in web design which poses barriers to many professionals in the field.
+The web has changed, even in the past ten years, to the point where creating a website is very simple.
+It is the innovation and creativity in web design that poses barriers to many professionals in the field.

-If HTML is easy enough and you’re looking to build out on your CSS skills I would recommend a few similar resources.
-W3Schools actually features 2 separate courses.
+If HTML is easy enough and you’re looking to build out your CSS skills, I would recommend a few similar resources.
+W3Schools actually features two separate courses.
 Firstly a standard CSS class outlining how to go about creating simple alterations in your website.
 These would include fonts, colors, headings, links, and navigation menus.

 Some designers trend towards the graphical arts.
 These could be icon and logo design, illustrations and vector artwork, backgrounds, and other forms of graphics.
 Digital artists are generally fond of Adobe’s software suite and will feel comfortable expressing creativity and building website layouts.

-On a similar scale customizations to websites can drastically affect the mood.
-If you are skilled graphically with drawing and freehand tools try messing around in Adobe Illustrator.
-It’s very simple to create vector artwork to be used as a mascot, logo, or even backgrounds in Flash animation projects.
+On a similar scale, customizations to websites can drastically affect the mood.
+If you are skilled graphically with drawing and freehand tools, try messing around in Adobe Illustrator.
+It’s very simple to create vector artwork to be used as a mascot, logo or even background in Flash animation projects.

 Icon design is a similar realm where most designers will spend time in Photoshop or Fireworks.
-With the vast amount of icons found on the web it’s no surprise numbers are growing.
-Incidentally with the ability to create your own icons brings about immense possibilities.
+With the vast amount of icons found on the web, it’s no surprise numbers are growing.
+Incidentally, the ability to create your own icons brings about immense possibilities.

 Where you may find some of these articles is the newly launched Web Design Tuts+ blog.
-Their focus is directed towards designing page graphics, layouts, wireframes, and the like.
-This is a great skill to hold in general as it makes the process of web development that much easier.
+Their focus is directed on designing page graphics, layouts, wireframes, and the like.
+This is a great skill to hold in general, as it makes the process of web development that much easier.

 Scripting and Programming

 If you find yourself leaning towards analytical thinking, studying a small development language may be more beneficial.
-Education in programming can be done in large scale through studying similar tutorials and practice.
+Education in programming can be done on a large scale through studying similar tutorials and practice.